Ideki/UIPlayNiceExample/README.md

 - Reddit: **Zorglub01**

 ## Why

+At the moment the game can only have 1 UI mod modify each of the game menus.

+If multiple mods try to modify the same menu, only 1 of them will succeed, forcing players to choose which mod they can have instead of having them all.

 I had some changes I wanted to do to some of my mods that would require them to work on the same menu.

 After some investigation, I figured that the only way to do so what to create an in-between mod that would handle my mods within the same menu, allowing them to co-exists.